-Investigates central themes of the Christian faith from a systematic perspective.
-Themes discussed both individually and in terms of the role each plays in worldview formation.
+Investigates central themes of the Christian faith from a primarily systematic perspective.
+These themes are discussed both individually and in terms of the role each plays in worldview formation.
 Topics include Scripture (inspiration and inerrancy), God (Trinity), the person and work of Jesus Christ (incarnation and atonement), salvation (justification and sanctification), and last things (heaven and hell).
-Emphasis on the unity and diversity of theological beliefs within Christianity, both past and present, and on the interrelationships between theological understanding, culture, and discipleship.
+Emphasis is placed on the unity and diversity of theological beliefs within Christianity, both past and present, and on the interrelationships between theological understanding, culture, and discipleship.
 Prerequisites: BIB101; sophomore standing or above.